 Brachymetatarsia is a condition caused by a premature closure of the growth plate in the metatarsal bone of the foot.
 The metatarsal is the bone within the foot directly behind the affected toe.
 Arrest of growth plate occurs due to genetic factors, but more commonly trauma.
 Discontinued growth of the growth plate leads to failure of normal growth of the affected metatarsal.
 It also leads to the most obvious problem, an elevated and short contracted toe.

-The cosmetic appearance of the affected digit can be the most devastating part of this disorder, especially to young females.
+The cosmetic appearance of the affected toe can be the most devastating part of this disorder.
 Patients can feel embarrassed and afraid of ridicule from their peers.
-Unfortunately, these children often avoid activities like swimming or wearing open toed shoes making fitting in with others difficult.
+These children may avoid activities like swimming or wearing open toed shoes, making fitting in with others difficult.
 As patients age into their teenage years, the disparity in length of the metatarsals increases.
-The affected toe then appears very short compared to its piggy partners.
-This disparity can lead to calluses and/or pain on the bottom of the foot or to the top of short toe as it rubs on shoes.
+The affected toe then appears very short compared to the other toes, and this disparity can lead to calluses and/or pain on the bottom of the foot or to the top of short toe as it rubs on shoes.

 Conservative treatment cannot straighten the toe or lengthen metatarsal, but can reduce pain from deformity.
 Calluses can simply be trimmed, sanded with pumice stone or softened with medicated creams.
 Custom orthotics can be utilized to reduce pressure to the pads of foot if they have begun to experience increased pressure and pain.
 Accommodative toe padding or deeper shoes can alleviate painful contracted toes.

 Get your child checked by a podiatrist as soon as you notice this condition so they can get treated as soon as possible.
-The last thing we want is our children crying wee wee wee all the way home from school because of being teased about this embarrassing condition.
+The last thing we want is our children crying "wee wee wee" all the way home!
+Click here to request an appointment!